Photography (A/T/M)

 Arts at Gungahlin College

-Arts programs include Ceramics, Dance, Drama, Media, Music, Photography, Visual Arts, as well as Industry skills programs in Musical and Stage Performance and Live Production Services.
+Arts programs include Dance, Drama, Media, Music, Photography, Visual Arts, as well as Industry skills programs Stage Performance and Live Production and Services.
 Arts studios and classrooms are fully equipped with high-quality technology and resources, including a fully operational theatre.